streambim/streambim-widget-api/README.md

 ### `connect(callbacks)`

 This establishes the connection from the widget to StreamBIM.
 The function returns a promise which has to be fulfilled before any other API calls can be made.

+### `connectToChild(iframe, callbacks)`

+This establishes the connection from the parent to StreamBIM in embedded mode.
+The function returns a promise which has to be fulfilled before any other API calls can be made.

 ##### Callbacks